 In June of 2022, leaders from Minnesota health care systems came together to declare gun violence a public health crisis and pledged to work to prevent the deaths of people of all ages and backgrounds.
-As part of our ongoing commitment to ending gun violence, we urge you to utilize the Public Safety and Judicary Finance conference committee to take meaningful policy actions to eliminate gun violence in our communities, including firearm safety and gun violence prevention.
+As part of our ongoing commitment to ending gun violence we urge legislators to utilize the 2023 legislative session to take meaningful policy actions to eliminate gun violence in our communities, including firearm safety and gun violence prevention.